Nicotine patches, gum and lozenges

 Sometimes patches can cause a slight reddening and itching of the skin.
 This is less likely if you change the area you apply the patch to on a daily basis.
 Also remember to apply the patch to clean, dry skin that does not have lotion or perfume on it.
 If the patch comes off try medical tape or call Quitline for an overpatch 0800 778 778.

 Gum and lozenges might give you a slightly irritated mouth and throat and more saliva (spit) than usual.
 If you chew or suck the gum or lozenges too often, you might swallow too much nicotine and this can cause wind, hiccups and indigestion.

 If you experience any side effects, call Quitline on 0800 778 778 or see your pharmacist.

-If you haven't been smoking during the first 8-weeks congratulations!
+If you haven't been smoking during the first eight weeks, congratulations!
 You are now smokefree and you may want to try stopping patches/gum/lozenges as well.
 Please note that we don't recommend weaning down even though it may say to wean down on the box of patches/gum/lozenges.
 Research shows that it is best to just stop using patches/gum/lozenges altogether or order some more of the same dose rather than cut down.

 There are three parts of an addiction and the patches/gum/lozenges help you control the nicotine part of an addiction.
 If you want to stop relying on nicotine it’s best to stop taking gum/patches/lozenges altogether and be prepared for any withdrawal symptoms you may have.
-To find out more about the 3 parts of an addiction, click here.
+To find out more about the three parts of an addiction, click here.
 If you have any questions, or if you really think you would like to wean off by using a lower dose please call us on 0800 778 778.

 A way to cope with the emotion and habit associated with smoking is to fill out the Tear-out Diary in The Quit Book - this is a free resource sent to everyone who signs up with Quitline.